thordy/cakeapp/README.md

 `node app.js`

 ## Database migration
+To set up database in docker, run:
+`docker-compose up -d`

 DB migration is handled by knex.
 Scripts are stored in migrations subdirectory.
 You may want to set up knex to run globally first